sorairolake/abcrypt/crate/abcrypt/README.md

 This supports `no_std` mode.
 Disables the `default` feature to enable this.

-Note that the memory blocks is limited to 256 KiB when `alloc` is disabled.
+Note that the memory blocks used by Argon2 when calculating a derived key is limited to 256 KiB when the `alloc` feature is disabled.

 ### Documentation